-In 2022, there were 86 substance-related deaths.
-Of these, 46 (53%) were apparent opioidrelated deaths (Graph 5).
-Forty were accidental or pending intent.
-Seventeen accidental or pending intent deaths were related to fentanyl or fentanyl analogues, additional accidental and pending intent opioid-related deaths involved nitazenes, bromazolam and etizolam.
+In 2022, there were 106 substance-related deaths.
+Of these, 62 (58%) were apparent opioid-related deaths (Graph 5).
+Fifty-six were accidental or pending intent.
+Twenty-four accidental or pending intent deaths were related to fentanyl or fentanyl analogues.
+This is the largest proportion of fentanyl-related deaths to date at 43% of accidental or pending intent opioid related deaths.
+Additional accidental and pending intent opioid-related deaths involved nitazenes, bromazolam and etizolam.

-Of the 40 apparent opioid-related deaths classified as accidental or with pending intent:
+Of the 56 apparent opioid-related deaths classified as accidental or with pending intent:

-- The majority were male (65% male, 35% female) (Graph 6). - The largest proportion of individuals were between 20-29 years old and 50-59 years old (25% each) (Graph 7). - Twenty (50%) individual consumed opioids of an illicit source, 9 (23%) consumed prescribed opioids, and 11 (28%) consumed opioids of an unknown source.
+- The majority were male (61% male, 39% female) (Graph 6). - The largest proportion of individuals were between 50-59 years old (25%) (Graph 7). - Twenty-four (43%) individuals consumed opioids of an illicit source, 13 (23%) consumed prescribed opioids, and 19 (34%) consumed opioids of an unknown source.

-The estimated annual crude mortality rate for accidental or pending intent opioid-related deaths in 2022 New Brunswick is 5.1 deaths per 100,000 person-years; this is the highest rate to date.
-The rate for all substance-related overdose deaths in 2022 is the highest to date at 10.9 deaths per 100,000 person-years
+The estimated annual crude mortality rate for accidental or pending intent opioid-related deaths in 2022 New Brunswick is 6.9 deaths per 100,000 person-years; this is the highest rate to date and is followed by 2020 and 2021 with 4.9 deaths per 100,000 person-years.
+The rate for all substance-related overdose deaths in 2022 has also reached records levels at 13.1 deaths per 100,000 person-years.
+Previously, 2020 had the highest rate at 10.6 deaths per 100,000 person-years.